AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-canvas/settings-tab.md

 SCREENSHOT

-Qualification rules will be available for all campaigns (trigger and batch) and includes the following settings:
+Qualification rules will be available for all campaigns (trigger and batch) and include the following settings:

-You can choose how many times a person goes through a campaign
+* You can determine how many times a person goes through a campaign

-Ability to block non-operational campaign if person is over communication limit
+* The ability to block a non-operational campaign if the person is over their communication limit

-Ability to set abort campaign people limit
+* The ability to set an abort campaign people limit

 SCREENSHOT

-Individual runs can be used to either run a campaign immediately or to set up a few one-off runs in the future.
-Keep in mind - it's easier to use recurrence modal if you are scheduling a series of campaigns
+Individual runs can be used to either run a campaign immediately, or to set up some one-off runs in the future.

+>[!TIP]
+>
+>It's easier to use the recurrence modal if you're scheduling a series of campaigns.

 SCREENSHOT

-Recurrence modal includes the ability to set up a recurring schedule on a daily, weekly, or monthly basis.
-Ponce set up, you will be able to see next 3 runs in the settings tab
+The recurrence modal includes the ability to set up a recurring schedule on a daily, weekly, or monthly basis.
+Once set up, you'll be able to see the next three runs in the Settings tab.

 SCREENSHOT

-Settings tab also includes a quick overview of your smart list.
+The Settings tab also includes a quick overview of your Smart List.
 It includes the following:

-Campaign status
+* Campaign status

-Created on
+* Created on

-Last modified
+* Last modified

-Smart List mode
+* Smart List mode

-Smart List status:
+* Smart List status:

-Estimated people who will be affected
+   * Estimated people who will be affected

-Estimated people who are blocked from emails
+   * Estimated people who are blocked from emails

-Estimated people who are in wait step
+   * Estimated people who are in a wait step